 Payroll is on a twice-a-month basis.
 The first period covers the first day of the month through the 15th; the second period covers the 16th day of the month through the last day of the month.
 Employees are paid on the 15th and the last day of each month.
-Timesheets are prepared twice a month by employees, reviewed and approved by the respective supervisor or manager, and are electronically submitted to the general manager for approval and payroll processing fprovided by Paychex Flex Services.
-The electronic time card logs all regular time (hourly vs. salary), overtime, standby hours, and paid time off (PTO); all information listed is entered into the Paychex software.
-Once all of the timecards have been submitted for approval the reviews and approves the data for Paychex to compute all employee and employer taxes and PTO, and distributes direct deposits to SD5 Employees and the paystubs to the SD5 office via?
-Fed Ex within 24-48 hours.
-Changes to employees' files are submitted to the Office Manager through a personnel action form.
+Timesheets are prepared twice a month by employees and entered into Paychex flex for review and approval, reviewed and approved by the respective supervisor or manager, and are forwarded to the Office Manager for preparation of the Payroll Input Worksheet, provided by Paychex Servicesonce managers approve time cards and requests for time off the administrator (the administrator = District Manager or Administrative Services Manager) can begin processing payroll for payment.
+The Input Worksheets log all regular time (hourly vs. salary), overtime, standby hours, and paid time off (PTO); all information listed is entered into the Paychex software.
+Once the data from the Input Worksheet has been uploaded, Paychex computes all employee and employer taxes and PTO, and distributes direct deposits to SD5 Employees and the paystubs to the SD5 office via Golden State Delivery? within 24-48 hours.
+Changes to employees' files are submitted to the Office District Manager through a personnel action form.
 These include changes in pay rates, marital status, changes in number of dependents or preferred withholdings, and medical or mandatory deductions.

-Upon receipt of the Paychex Services payroll packet, information from the Payroll Register Report, per employee, is to be recorded at the Payroll Account (7506) in Quickbooks.
+Upon receipt of the Paychex Services payroll packet, information from the Payroll Register Report, per employeein agregate, is to be recorded at the Payroll Account (7506) in Quickbooks in the aggregate (Individual reports can be quired in the Paychex Flex Softwar upon demand).
 Paychex Service Fees and Payroll taxes are entered as separate EFT checks; personal savings accounts are also entered separately, allocated via account (e.g., savings 1 vs. checking 2).
-Each employee paycheck should allocate regular wages, overtime at 1.5x, overtime at 2.0x, Standby time at 2x, payroll taxes withheld (total/check sans SDI), Medical 125 deductions, Member Contributions, CalPERS 457 Contributions, and deposits made to other personal accounts (i.e., secondary checking or savings accounts).
+Each employee paycheck should allocate regular wages, overtime at 1.5x, overtime at 2.0x, Standby time at 21.43x, comp time, Holday, vacation and holiday owed, payroll taxes withheld (total/check sans SDI), Medical 125 deductions, Member Contributions, CalPERS 457 Contributions, and deposits made to other personal accounts (i.e., secondary checking or savings accounts).
+At this time, all payroll entries are assigned to the Tiburon Zone.